AnyChart/docs.anychart.com/Common_Settings/Text_Formatters.md

 ### Extra fields

 The number and variety of default fields might be not enough in some cases.
 Sometimes it's necessary to show some extra information.
-In this case you should use one of the following methods: {api:anychart.core.utils.SeriesPointContextProvider#getStat}getStat(){api}, {api:anychart.core.utils.SeriesPointContextProvider#getData}getData(){api} or {api:anychart.core.utils.SeriesPointContextProvider#getSeriesMeta}getSeriesMeta(){api}.
+In this case you should use one of the following methods: {api:anychart.format.Context#getStat}getStat(){api}, {api:anychart.format.Context#getData}getData(){api} or {api:anychart.format.Context#getMeta}getMeta(){api}.
 Which one to use depends on the unique situation.

 #### getData